 Swimming with whale sharks in Isla Holbox was the most incredible but intimidating experience.
 You can’t even begin to imagine just what jumping into the water with the world’s biggest fish will feel like until you get there.

 Ask me five years ago and I would’ve told you there was absolutely no way I would be getting in the water anywhere near a shark – no matter what kind of shark.
-Fast-forward to now: I had my feet in flippers dangling over the edge of a boat above a pod of huge whale sharks.
+Fast-forward to now, After spending loads of time reading snorkel masks reviews: I had my feet in flippers dangling over the edge of a boat above a pod of huge whale sharks.

 Swimming with whale sharks in Mexico was an experience like no other.
 But don’t forget that wildlife tourism needs to be responsible and sustainable.
 Here’s my experience of swimming with whale sharks in Isla Holbox, sustainable whale shark tourism and advice on how to swim with whale sharks responsibly.